ajcampbell1333/LBEAST_Unreal/README.md

 <div style="margin-left: 20px;">

-It is the LBEAST author's opinion that microcontrollers are generally a fine alternative to PLCs in most cases for XR LBE.
-It may be that an extremely permanent attraction (a roller coaster or other large-scale ride) may benefit from PLCs ahead of microcontrollers as PLCs typically come with certified 100%-uptime guaranteed by reliable and well-regulated corporate entities.
+Microcontrollers are generally a fine alternative to PLCs in most cases for XR LBE.
+An extremely permanent attraction (a roller coaster or other large-scale ride) may benefit from PLCs ahead of microcontrollers since PLCs typically come with certified 100%-uptime guaranteed by reliable and well-regulated corporate entities.
 However, LBEAST does not integrate PLCs since each PLC provider typically operates in its own closed-hardware ecosystem.
 That said, any team that requires PLC design can still integrate with LBEAST templates.
 They'll just need to code their own embedded system interface rather than using LBEAST's provided Embedded Systems API.

 </div>